adrigardi90/d3-gauge-chart/readme.md

 # Gauge Chart

-Gauge Chart with React and d3
+Gauge Chart with React, TS and d3.js